neitzert/FToDNS/README.md

 ---

-### What:
+## What:
-A proof of concept that utilizes the Domain Name Service protocol, loosely, as it was intended for data delivery and exfiltration across network boundaries.
+A Proof of Concept that utilizes the Domain Name Service protocol, loosely, as it was intended for data delivery and exfiltration across network boundaries limited  function on any standard Linux distribution with standard GNU Core utils and ISC's Bind9.

-### Why:
+## Why:
 This primarily is an intellectual exercise relating to practical information security in a networked environment.

-The use of DNS for data exfiltration or VPN has been a hacker trope for the four decades that DNS has existed.
+The use of DNS for data exfiltration or VPN has been a hacker trope for the nearly four decades that DNS has existed.
 The recent introduction of [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) takes an already incendiary security issue and douses it with petroleum.

 This PoC aims to be a few stray sparks near that issue.